-Commission had approved the T&D losses of MePDCL for FY 2018-19 at 36.20% on the submission of the licensee that T&D losses have increased on account of increased supply to rural areas and small LT domestic and Kutir Jyoti consumers and increase of LT:HT ratio.
+Commission has approved the T&D losses of MePDCL for FY 2019-20 at 29.88% on the submission of the licensee that T&D losses have increased on account of increased supply to rural areas and small LT domestic and Kutir Jyoti consumers and increase of LT:HT ratio.
 The HT sales are reducing on account of open access and the LT sales are increasing on account of rural electrification schemes and increased supply.
 The Utility is striving hard to improve the distribution infrastructure to deliver 247 reliable power supply to all its consumers and at the same time down its losses through efficiency measures, which will lead to financial improvement of the licensee.
-Further, the power purchase requirement to meet the demand in the state depends on the actual T&D losses.